If it ain’t broke, don’t fix it.

 Seventy-nine days after their initial announcement, Coca-Cola executives once again held a press conference on July 11, 1985—this time to announce a mea culpa and the return of the original formula, which hardly had time to gather dust in its Atlanta bank vault, under the label “Coca-Cola Classic.”
 “Our boss is the consumer,” Keough said.
 “We want them to know we’re really sorry.”
 The news was so momentous that television networks broke into normal programming with special reports.

 Coca-Cola Classic quickly outsold New Coke and within a few months had returned to its position as the top-selling sugar cola, ahead of Pepsi.
 The company rebranded the new formula “Coke II” in 1990 before it was eventually abandoned in 2002.
 In spite of the blowback, Coca-Cola emerged from the fiasco with its market position actually strengthened as consumers rediscovered their attachment to the iconic brand.
+(Moreover, in 2019, Coca-Cola actually re-released a very limited run of New Coke.)

 “The simple fact is that all the time and money and skill poured into consumer research on the new Coca-Cola could not measure or reveal the deep and abiding emotional attachment to original Coca-Cola felt by so many people,” Keough admitted.
 The blunder was so colossal that some thought it must have been an intentional marketing gimmick.
 “Some cynics say that we planned the whole thing,” Keough said.
 “The truth is we’re not that dumb and we’re not that smart.”